sarraga/first_app/README.markdown

 == Welcome to Rails

-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
+[*Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.*](http://www.rails.com)

+This is the first_app readme.

 This pattern splits the view (also called the presentation) into "dumb" templates that are primarily responsible for inserting pre-built data in between